UsabilityEngineering/Fierce/README.md

   * Phase 2 Contributions:
     * Attempted export of Figma Wireframe to Adobe XD due to issues within using Figma.
     * Re-created wireframe main page after discovering compatability issues with Figma import.
     * Created functional wireframe prototype within Adobe XD.
+  * Phase 3 Contributions:
+    * Developed Prototype
+    * Coordinated with team members to gather input and feedback for prototype
+    * Scheduled final presentation and emailed on behalf of the group.

 ## Phase 1: User Inquiry and Inspection